shainahk/Group-J-Project/ProjectProposal.md

 ### 3. Relationship Between Condition and Mileage and Estimated Price

-  Demonstrate the relation of condition, mileage and estimated price.
+  Demonstrate the relation of condition and mileage, and estimated price.

 ### 4. Statistics By State